1964 Hama riot: Aftermath

 A tribunal was set up to try imprisoned insurgents and was headed by Mustafa Tlass.
 Some prisoners were released, including Marwan Hadid, who was instrumental in organizing a second Islamist uprising in Hama years later.
 The shelling of the Sultan Mosque had outraged many Syrian Muslims and numerous countrywide strikes and demonstrations were held in protest.
 The opposition to the Ba'ath was wide-ranging, and included merchants, professionals, laborers and craftsmen and brought together poor Sunni Muslims from the countryside, members of the middle class and the traditional political and social elites.
 Hafiz felt compelled to resign in favor of a civilian politician, Salah al-Din al-Bitar, who was a member of the Ba'ath Party, but not from the officer corps.
 Al-Bitar publicly promised to protect civil liberties and announced a new provisional constitution.
 Bitar and other civilian members of the Ba'ath, such as Michel Aflaq, still held little sway over governmental decisions and both resigned from the government, with al-Hafiz re-occupying the prime minister post.

 The events in Hama also caused a rupture within the Military Committee, the secretive junta that held prominent influence in the Syrian government since the 1963 coup.
 Muhammad Umran, the senior member of the Committee, disapproved of the severity of the assault on Hama and the subsequent bloodshed, while Salah Jadid and Hafez al-Assad strongly supported Hafiz's handling of the riots, viewing it as a necessary means to protect Ba'athist power against "class enemies."

 In early 1980s, Hama became the epicenter of the countrywide Islamist uprising.
 The city experienced a massacre in April 1981, with hundreds killed.
 The situation deteriorated further in early February 1982, when Islamist groups took over the city.
 In the ensuing army operation to oust them, most of Hama was destroyed and thousands of its residents were killed.
-Some three decades later, in the Syrian Civil War, Muslim Brotherhood-related groups were blamed by the Ba'athist-dominated government for taking an active part in the uprising.
-Hama experienced another massacre in July–August 2011, following its blockade.